ryanp543/autotuner/README.md

 ## Flexible-Base Manipulator Control Autotuner

 Welcome to the RaPID Autotuner!
-This library allows one to take a Unified Robot Description Format (URDF) file and matrices describing the passive suspension as inputs in order to generate PID gains that guarantee stability for robotic arms mounted on flexible bases.
+These scripts allow one to take a Unified Robot Description Format (URDF) file as well as matrices describing the passive suspension as inputs and then generate PID gains that guarantee stability for robotic arms mounted on flexible bases.

 The files provided in this repository are intended to be placed into a ROS package if you are using Gazebo to run simulations, as the provided example does.
 However, if you only desire to use the scripts to generate the PID gains and/or optimize a trajectory, feel free to just run the Python files in the `/script/TrajectoryPlanner` directory according to the steps below.
 Otherwise, make sure to create a catkin package in your `src` file, delete the default `package.xml` and `CMakeLists.txt` files, and clone this repository into your package folder (and run `catkin_make` or `catkin build`, of course).